To understand the uses of this function, let’s consider a few examples:

 The space before and after the string is ignored.

 When giving a cell reference, we do not need to use quotation marks.

 Things to remember about the ARABIC Function

-- The ARABIC function is opposite of the ROMAN Function.
+The ARABIC function is the opposite of the ROMAN Function.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources:

 To master the art of Excel, check out CFI’s FREE Excel Crash Course, which teaches you how to become an Excel power user.
 Learn the most important formulas, functions, and shortcuts to become confident in your financial analysis.